sebfisch/emf-adapter-tutorial/content/docs/static_methods/static_constructors.md

 weight: 14
 ---

-# Defining static methods to construct required instances
+# Static methods constructing required instances

 Let's take a look at the main class used to start the game app.